tompc35/data_marine_science/git-reference/README.md

 Sometimes you may want to delete a local git repository that you have already created with `git init`.
 You want to keep the files, but undo everything that has been done with git.
 This situation might arise if you make a mistake, like initializing in the wrong directory.
 Deleting the repository allows you to start over.

 There is no special command for deleting a local repository.
-Instead, what you have to do is delete the hidden `.git` directory that was created when you ran `git init`.
+Instead, you need to delete the hidden `.git` directory that was created when you ran `git init`.
+This is where git stores all files related to your project.

 Deleting the `.git` directory can be done on the command line.
 However, the instructions here demonstrate how to do this in the file browser because there is less chance of making a catastrophic error.
 The directions depend on the operating system (scroll down for Windows).